Largs Campus

 Largs Campus is an amalgamation of Secondary, Early Years and Primary schools which includes; Largs Academy, Largs Primary, St Mary's Primary and Largs Early Years.
 It opened in March 2018, serving the towns of Largs, Fairlie, Skelmorlie and the island of Cumbrae, the academy takes placement requests from across Scotland, from places such as West Kilbride, Beith and Renfrewshire.
 The campus is in partnership with SportsScotland, providing what is believed to be the largest Fitness and Sports gym in the United Kingdom.

-Early Years
+Early years

 Work on the Campus began in August 2016 with a budget of £52 million in partnership with North Ayrshire Council, Hub South West and Morrison Construction.
 The state of the art facility will support more than 2,000 students ranging from age 3 to 18, merging Brisbane and Kelburn Primary into Largs Primary as well as including St Mary's Primary School, Largs Academy and an Early Years Nursery.

-Largs Primary, St Mary's Primary and Early Years nurseries moved into the new Campus March 12, 2018, with Largs Academy moving on April 18, 2018.
+Largs Primary, St Mary's Primary and Early Years nurseries moved into the new Campus on 12 March 2018, with Largs Academy moving on 18 April 2018.